 Early American Cooking

 Since Hamilton’s food preferences seem to have been well and truly lost to time, I decided to consult an early American cookbook and indulge in my own bit of speculation about what our founding father would have eaten.
 For this, I turned to the first cookbook published in America by an American author: Amelia Simmons’ 1796 American Cookery.

-Syllabub is a drink made from sweetened cream, alcohol, and sometimes eggs.
-It can be served beaten smooth or whipped (as, essentially, whipped cream floating on alcohol).
-Similar in flavor to eggnog, though typified by a frothy rather than a smooth texture, syllabub was all the rage in the 18th century.
+This cocktail may have egg and can be served beaten smooth or whipped (as, essentially, whipped cream floating on alcohol).
+Similar in flavor to eggnog, though typified by a frothy rather than a smooth texture, the drink was all the rage in the 18th century.